revbayes/revbayes.github.io/tutorials/sse/bisse.md

 {% endfigcaption %}
 {% endfigure %}

-{% section Evaluate Social-System-Type Dependent Speciation & Extinction under the BiSSE Model | exercise2 %}
+{% section Evaluate Social System under the BiSSE Model | exercise2 %}

 Now that you have completed the BiSSE analysis for the timing of activity for all primates, perform the same analysis using a different character.
 Your `data` directory should